emrsmsrli/gameboiadvance/README.md

 - EEPROM, FLASH and SRAM save-load capability
 - RTC support _(sadly, no other GPIO extensions)_
 - Disassembler and a powerful debugger
-  - Capable of showing all of the internals of the emulator
+  - Capable of showing all the internals of the emulator
   - Execution and data access breakpoint support

 ### Feature TODO